-6. Place large, rounded back cushion into place over the table to complete the bed cushion conversion.
+7. Place the back cushions into place over the table to complete the bed cushion conversion.

-Reverse steps to reassemble to dinette configuration.
+NOTE: Reverse steps to reassemble to dinette configuration.

 Round Table Leaf Extension

 Lift the leaf extension upward then reach beneath the tabletop and slide the support arms outward to hold the extension.
 Reverse steps to lower the extension.